sajibfakhrul/Vegetation_Stress_Detection/README.md

 - **Regression label**
   - Continuous value in [0, 1] representing stress severity.

 ### Purity filtering
-To reduce ambiguity:
-- **Healthy patches:** at least 60% healthy pixels.
-- **Stressed patches:** at least 60% stressed pixels.

-Only high-confidence patches are exported for training.
+To reduce label ambiguity, only high-confidence patches are used for training.

+- **Purity** is defined as the fraction of healthy pixels in a patch:

+  purity = 1 − mean(stress_proxy)

+- **Healthy patches**
+  - majority label = healthy
+  - purity ≥ 0.6

+- **Stressed patches**
+  - majority label = stressed
+  - purity ≤ 0.4

+This ensures that only patches with strong class dominance are included, reducing noise near class boundaries.

 ---